Dedzal/radeon-relive-track-merger/README.md

 # Relive Track Merger

-The `Relive Track Merger` is a lightweight desktop application designed to automate the task of having to import separated microphone tracks of replays into video editing software by **embedding the microphone audio track into the replay itself**, a feature that has long been present in Nvidia Shadowplay.
+The `Relive Track Merger` is a lightweight desktop application designed to **embed microphone tracks of Radeon Relive replays into the replays themselves**, a feature that has long been present in Nvidia Shadowplay.
+This makes the process of having to import 2 different media onto a video editing timeline obsolete, especially if your media pool contains hundreds of replays and microphone tracks.
 The application uses `FFmpeg` as a CLI tool to add the microphone track to the replay.

 ![](docs/img1.png)